 Known for its huge central pool and surrounding rooms, there’s also a stunning indoor pool (additional charge as part of the spa).
 Five on-site restaurants give plenty of variety for dining

 The approach to the beach here is flatter than many with some sun loungers and a volleyball court on the actual shorefront.
-There is a children’s playground but kids club costs extra.
+There is a children’s playground but the kids club costs extra.

 What does it cost to stay at Crowne Plaza Jordan Dead Sea Resort & Spa?

-You could pick up two interconnecting superior rooms to sleep 4 from around $250USD per night plus taxes.
+You could pick up two superior interconnecting rooms to sleep 4 from around $250USD per night plus taxes.
 The double beds in a twin are generously sized for an adult to fit with a small child.
 Extra beds are charged at 43JOD per night.

 Other non-resort options for staying at the Dead Sea Jordan

 Alternative accommodation options really are limited.
 You will find that you want the convenience of the facilities to access the Dead Sea waters and then shower off; you really will want the convenience of staying in a resort.

 There are a few more apartment-style options opening up that you can try including: